 Sir Ranulph Fiennes is suffering from the condition after having to use his bare hands – in temperatures plummeting to -30C – to fix a ski binding after falling during training.
 Whilst devastated about having to withdraw from the expedition, Ran has vowed to support the team from home and increase awareness for the charity 'Seeing is Believing' which aims to tackle avoidable blindness.

-Urban Space Management (Container City) Ltd wish to offer our good wishes to the whole team and will continue to support the remaining 5 members of the ice team as they push on to start this monumental challenge on March 21st.
+Container City wish to offer our good wishes to the whole team and will continue to support the remaining 5 members of the ice team as they push on to start this monumental challenge on March 21st.

-A statement from The Coldest Journey Team says
+A statement from The Coldest Journey Team:

 "We regret to confirm that Sir Ranulph Fiennes has developed a severe case of frostbite.
 The condition is such that he has very reluctantly decided with the support of the team doctor and in the interests of the success of the expedition and its associated aims, to withdraw from Antarctica while the possibility to do so still exists, before the onset of the Antarctic winter.
 This decision has not been taken lightly and it is, naturally, a huge disappointment to Fiennes and his colleagues.

 Right now the team is working towards evacuating Fiennes from Antarctica.
 He will be transported by skidoo to the Princess Elisabeth Station about 70km away from his current position, from where he will be flown to Novo to get a connecting flight to Cape Town.
 This plan is currently being hampered due to a blizzard at their present location which is making the first stage of the evacuation impossible.
 Until there is a let up in the weather conditions, Fiennes will be unable to leave.